A fast approximate column-and-constraint generation method for two-stage robust mixed-integer programs: Related literature and our contribution

 The most important improvements used in our algorithm can be summarized as follows (see Section~\ref{sec:alg} for details).
 First, we consider lower (dual) bounds for the second-stage problems while solving the subproblem.
-After applying a quick heuristic, we pursue a top-to-bottom strategy similar to~\cite{toenissen11}, but we exclude a scenario from further consideration as soon as the current upper bound for its second-stage problem becomes less than or equal to the lower bound of another scenario's second-stage problem.
-Second, we use an adaptive time limit for each scenario's second-stage problem when solving the subproblem.
-This avoids getting stuck on a particularly hard second-stage problem and can, therefore reduce the overall runtime significantly as shown in our computational experiments.
+After applying a quick heuristic, we pursue a top-to-bottom strategy similar to~\cite{toenissen11}, but we always solve a second-stage problem attaining the largest current upper bound and switch to another problem whenever the ordering changes.
+Moreover, we exclude a scenario from further consideration as soon as the current upper bound for its second-stage problem becomes less than or equal to the lower bound of another scenario's second-stage problem.
+Second, we use an adaptive time limit for each scenario's second-stage problem when searching for a worst scenario.
+This avoids getting stuck on a particularly hard second-stage problem and can therefore reduce the overall runtime significantly as shown in our computational experiments.
 The time limit is adaptive in the sense that it depends linearly on the time spent for solving the master problem in the current iteration.
-Third, we allow passing a non-zero target gap to our SAM.
-We use this target gap not only when solving the master problem in each iteration, but also to increase the upper bound~$z$ on the worst second-stage cost from the current master solution in cases where this master solution has a smaller gap than necessary.
+Third, we allow passing a non-zero, user-defined \emph{target gap} up to which~\eqref{eq:mod} is to be solved to our \CCG{} method.
+The gap used when solving the master problem in each iteration is set relative to this target gap, and we are able to increase the upper bound~$\tilde z$ on the worst second-stage cost of the current master solution in cases where this master solution has a smaller gap than the target gap.